hudsonfranca/E-Comerce-API-REST-/README.md

         }
     ]

-## Add products to the customer's cart.
+## Add products to the customer's cart

     You will need a token to add products to a specific customer's cart, create a session or a new customer to get a token.